freeletics/khonshu/docs/whetstone/get-started.md

     ```kotlin
     @ComposeScreen(
         scope = ExampleScope::class, // uses our marker class
-        parentScope = AppScope::class, // the scope of the app level component
+        parentScope = AppScope::class, // the scope of the app level component, AppScope is the default value and can be omitted
         stateMachine = ExampleStateMachine::class, // the state machine used for this ui
     )
     @Composable